adedomin/CSC450-project-proposal/final/final.md

 # mostly, BSD coreutils
 ```

-Different operating systems$\mbox{\textemdash}$ranging from GNU-based Linux distributions, The BSDs and other non-free systems like macOS, Solaris, AIX, and other UNIX, can potentially use different coreutils.
+Different operating systems--ranging from GNU-based Linux distributions, The BSDs and other non-free systems like macOS, Solaris, AIX, and other UNIX, can potentially use different coreutils.
 Thus, this means that shells scripts can depend on behaviors and unstructured output that are not portable.

 The modern web and service oriented architectures are built on the transactions of structured documents like JSON.